surifirstpin/biplus_documentation/docs/Visualization.md

 - **Reference Line** allows you to refer specific range of values by applying colours and label to the same.

 **05.Format Section :**

-- **Condition** enables you to apply condition on column fields.
+-**Condition** Select the condition you want to apply on the field.
--**Format on** used to set the format on specific column field.
+-**Format on** Select the measure for which you want to set the format.
-Value  specify the condition for which you want to apply the format BG help you set the background colour to condition value Font help you set the font colour to condition value Icon help you to set the icon for the condition value before or after the number
+-** Value** Specify a value to which you want to apply condition.
+-**BG (background colour)** Select the background colour for the data which is retrieved using condition.
+-**Font** Select the font colour for the data retrieved based on condition.
+-**Icon** Select a icon for for the data retrieved based on condition.
+-**Before number** Align the icon before or after the data.

 ## Legend On/Off ability